Daqarta

 The effect of Pattern Key is different depending on the state of the Tempo Mode button in the same Voice Setup.
 If it is set to Percussion (button selected), then Pattern Key is the note that will actually be played wherever a 'C' character appears in the Note Pattern.
 All the other notes in the pattern use this as a reference.
 For example, the characters 'CdDeEFgGaAbB' form a 12-note octave starting from the Pattern Key note.
 If you set Pattern Key to a C in any octave, then these notes will be played as named, in the specified octave.

-If you set Pattern Key to, say, D4 then the same Note Pattern letters will play notes shifted up two semitones: A 'C' will now play D4, a 'D' will play E4, etc. This allows you to easily transpose a Note Pattern to another key for performance, though it will appear unchanged.
+If you set Pattern Key to, say, D4 then the same Note Pattern letters will play notes shifted up two semitones: 'C' will now play D4, 'D' will play E4, etc. This allows you to easily transpose a Note Pattern to another key for performance, though it will appear unchanged.

 If the Note Pattern contains numeral or symbol characters, they are interpreted as relative to the Pattern Key.
 That makes them effectively equivalent to letters, but needlessly difficult to use when setting the Note Pattern to play a predefined melody.